per-sephone/Rust-Secret/README.md

 An anonymous secret posting website where strangers can post their secrets to the discussion board and leave anonymous comments on individual secrets.

-## How to Build and Run Rust-Secret:
+## How to Build and Run Rust Secret:

 1. Download the files in this repository.
 2. Ensure you have [Rust](https://www.rust-lang.org/tools/install) downloaded on your local machine.